-Dr Norwood joined Charing Practice as a Salaried GP in June 2019.
+Dr Norwood joined Charing Practice as a Salaried GP in June 2019 and she became a partner in 2022.
 She completed her medical training at St George’s Hospital Medical School, London and qualified in 1999.
 She went on to train as a GP in Medway, Kent where she then worked as a Partner at a surgery for 16 years.
 During this time she developed a particular interest in Paediatrics, Mental Health and became a GP with a Specialist Interest (GPSI) in Substance Misuse, working also for the local drug and alcohol treatment service.
 Dr Norwood enjoys teaching and she is also a GP trainer.
 Dr Norwood moved locally a couple of years ago and is enjoying spending more time with her family and walking her dog.
-She became a partner at Charing Surgery in 2022.

 Dr Bill Warrilow

 MBChB BSc Medical Biochem (Hons) DCH